sylodev/documentation/docs/tags/role.md

 Gets the hex code of a role.

-## `{role.hoisted;role}`

-Returns a boolean indicating whether the role is set to display members separately from online members.

 ## `{role.managed;role}`

 Returns `true` for managed roles. ex: Server Boost and Bot roles.